 Satanic is a movie that has a few neat ideas at its centre.
 While not all of the ideas are executed well, and the film has a lot of throwaway scenes in its second act which are used to try and ramp up the suspense, It's not the worst film I've seen in 2016.
 I had a lot of fun with the film's first act, and the ending is an extremely dark and bleak one.
 If you want something a little different from the typical slasher, give Satanic a once off watch.

 WRITER: Lou Simon

 All Girls Weekend is basically an hour and a half long movie of five women who snap, bitch and snipe at each other like high school girls.
-Instead of these five women acting like adults, we are subjected to them moaning at each other.
+Instead of these five women just acting like adults, we are subjected to them all moaning at each other.
 From the very first moment that we are introduced, it never lets up.
 It became tiring very quickly.
 I had enough of the constant snarky comments.
 I spent most of this movie wondering why these girls were ever friends in the first place.

 This movie is an extremely low budget horror film.
 I found more often than not that a lot of the gore and makeup effects looked rather cheap.
-I put this down to budget and doing the best that the crew can with what they had to work with.
+I put this down to the budget and doing the best that the crew can with what they had to work with.
 I will say that I didn't see any use of CGI and it all looked like practical, in-camera effects.
 So I have to hand it to them for taking that route and not giving us horrible computer generated blood or gore.

 DEATH TOLL: 6

 - Heads are crushed with rocks, and someone is decapitated.